Muhammad-Fawazz/video-conference/client/README.md

 # React + Vite

+First Commit: Added one-to-one peer connection just between the two peers directly via socket io and webRTC.

+2nd Commit: Added more components to handle multipple peer-to-peer connection in a room

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: